SeanJenningsAgrimetrics/CrudApiTdd/README.md

 # Crud API
-Implement CRUD (Create, Read, Update and Delete) functionality and the corresponding endpoints related to a user.
+Implement CRUD (Create, Read, Update and Delete) functionality related to a user.